Sa'd ibn Abi Waqqas: Battle of Badr

 During the march to Badr, Muhammad sent Sa'd, Ali, and Zubayr ibn al-Awwam to scout the enemy's movements, as the Muslim army that marched from Medina originally intended to capture the rich caravan of Abu Sufyan ibn Harb instead of facing the main forces of the Meccan Quraysh under Abu Jahl ibn Hisham.

 According to a chronicle, Sa'd's first feat of archery occurred during the Battle of Badr, in approximately 624.
 In this battle, the Muslims formed a phalanx.
 A hadith states that in the midst of battle Sa'd prayed for his arrow to hit the enemy while stringing his bow, with Muhammad also praying for God to grant Sa'd's wish.
 Biographers noted that Sa'd's archery skills were troublesome for the Qurayshi forces during the Battle of Badr.
-According to another hadith, he also joined the close combat during the final phase of the battle as the Muslims began to gain the upper hand.
+The 8th century historian and traditionalist, Musa ibn ʿUqba, records that Sa’d also managed to sever Suhayl ibn Amr’s sciatic nerve with an arrow during the battle.According to another hadith, he also joined the close combat during the final phase of the battle as the Muslims began to gain the upper hand.
 He killed a Qurayshi champion named Sa'id ibn al-As and retrieved a sword known as Dha al-Kutayfah (ذا الكُتَيفَة), which he presented to Muhammad as a prize of war.
 Sa'd also reportedly managed to capture two Qurayshi soldiers during this battle.

 Later historians dubbed Sa'd the first Muslim archer for his actions during this battle.
 His teenage brother Umayr asked to participate in the battle, but Muhammad refused him due to his young age.
 Umayr continued to ask for permission to fight and was eventually granted it; he died in the course of the battle.